 - 1. Students on approved trips are subject to all school rules and regulations. - 2.
 Teachers or other certificated personnel shall accompany students on all trips and shall assume responsibility for their proper conduct. - 3.
-Before the trip, teachers shall provide all adult chaperones that accompany the students with clear information regarding their responsibilities. - 4.
-Chaperones shall be assigned a prescribed group of students and shall be responsible for the supervision of these students' activities.

-- 5. Drivers/Chaperones shall abide by the Adult Code of Conduct, Volunteer Policies, and Chaperone Agreement. - 6.
-Drivers/Chaperones must follow the route prescribed by the teacher. - 7.
-Drivers/Chaperones will be cleared through the Live Scan process. - 8.
-Drivers/Chaperones will provide a copy of their DMV record, required insurance coverage, and TB clearance. - 9.
-Teachers and Chaperones shall not consume alcoholic beverages or use controlled substances while accompanying and supervising students on a trip. - 10.
-When a trip is made to a place of business or industry, the teacher shall arrange for an employee of the host company to serve as conductor whenever possible. - 11.
-The principal may exclude from the trip any person whose presence on the trip would pose a safety or disciplinary risk.
+Before the trip, teachers shall provide all adult chaperones who accompany the students, with clear information regarding their responsibilities. - 4.
+Chaperones shall be assigned a prescribed group of students and shall be responsible for the continuous monitoring of these students' activities. - 5.
+Drivers/Chaperones must follow the route prescribed by the teacher. - 6.
+Drivers/Chaperones will be cleared through the LiveScan process. - 7.
+Teachers and Chaperones shall not consume alcoholic beverages or use controlled substances while accompanying and supervising students on a trip. - 8.
+When a trip is made to a place of business or industry, the teacher shall arrange for an employee of the host company to serve as conductor whenever possible.